Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Introduction

+In this paper, based on the proposed Theorem~\ref{thm3_general}, we specifically analyze two problems: inference for heterogeneous multiple networks and distributed PCA, as these problems have been widely studied and yet our results are still novel.
+Specifically, our model for heterogeneous multiple networks is a natural extension to the COSIE model in \cite{arroyo2019inference} and also encompasses other existing models such as the MultiNeSS model \citep{macdonald2022latent} and multilayer SBMs \citep{holland1983stochastic}.
+Furthermore, while existing results for these models \citep{arroyo2019inference,macdonald2022latent,paul2020spectral,jing2021community,lei2020bias} primarily focus on spectral or Frobenius norm error bounds (with \cite{arroyo2019inference} also providing row-wise upper error bounds), we provide limiting distributions for the row-wise fluctuations of $\hat{\muu}_c$ and $\hat{\muu}_s^{(i)}$, as well as normal approximations for $\mr^{(i)}$.
+Similarly, for distributed PCA, existing works \citep{chen2021distributed,charisopoulos2021communication,fan2019distributed,liang2014improved} also focus on spectral or Frobenius norm error bounds for $\hat{\muu}_c$ instead of the more refined row-wise fluctuations presented here.
+A detailed comparison between our results and existing works is provided in Sections~\ref{sec:related_works} and \ref{sec:related_works_pca}.

 The structure of our paper is as follows.
-In Section~\ref{sec:COSIE} we study parameters estimations for the COSIE model for both undirected networks (where $\mpp^{(i)} = \muu \mr^{(i)} \muu^{\top}$ as considered in \cite{arroyo2019inference}) and directed networks (where $\mpp^{(i)}=\muu\mr^{(i)}\mv^\top$).
-We show that the rows of the estimates $\hat{\mathbf{U}}$ and $\hat{\mathbf{V}}$ are normally distributed around the rows of $\mathbf{U}$ and $\mathbf{V}$, respectively, and that for all $i \in [m]$, $\hat{\mathbf{R}}^{(i)}$ also converges to a multivariate normal distribution centered around $\mathbf{R}^{(i)}$ with a specific bias.
-We then consider two-sample (and multi-sample) testing for the null hypothesis that a collection of graphs from the COSIE model have the same edge probabilities matrices, and leveraging the theoretical results for $\{\hat{\mr}^{(i)}\}$, we derive a test statistic whose limiting distribution converges to a central $\chi^2$ (resp. non-central $\chi^2$) under the null (resp. local alternative) hypothesis.
-In Section~\ref{sec:distributed_PCA} we apply Theorem~\ref{thm3_general} to the distributed PCA setting, and derive normal approximations for the rows of the leading principal components when the data exhibit a spiked covariance structure.
+In Section~\ref{sec:COISIE}, we study the heterogeneous multiple networks model with probability matrices $\mpp^{(i)}=\muu^{(i)}\mr^{(i)}\mv^{(i)\top}$, where $\muu^{(i)}=[\muu_c|\muu_s^{(i)}]$ and $\mv^{(i)}=[\mv_c|\mv_s^{(i)}]$.
+We show that the rows of the estimates $\hat{\mathbf{U}}_c$, $\hat{\mathbf{U}}_s^{(i)}$, $\hat{\mathbf{V}}_c$, $\hat{\mathbf{V}}_s^{(i)}$ obtained from the observed adjacency matrices $\{\ma^{(i)}\}$ are normally distributed around the rows of their true counterparts.
+Furthermore, we consider the COSIE model in \cite{arroyo2019inference} as a special case with $\muu^{(i)}\equiv \muu_c=\muu$, $\mv^{(i)}\equiv \mv_c=\mv$, and prove that $\hat{\mathbf{R}}^{(i)}=\hat\muu^\top\ma^{(i)}\hat\mv$ also converges to a multivariate normal distribution centered around $\mathbf{R}^{(i)}$ for any $i \in [m]$.
+We then consider two-sample (and multi-sample) testing for the null hypothesis that some networks from the COSIE model have the same probability matrix.
+Leveraging the theoretical results for $\{\hat{\mr}^{(i)}\}$, we derive a test statistic whose limiting distribution converges to a central $\chi^2$ (resp. non-central $\chi^2$) under the null (resp. local alternative) hypothesis.
+In Section~\ref{sec:distributed_PCA}, we study the distributed PCA setting and derive normal approximations for the rows of the leading principal components when the data exhibit a spiked covariance structure.
 Numerical simulations and experiments on real data are presented in Section~\ref{sec:simulation and real data}.
 Detailed proofs of all stated results are presented in the supplementary material.